mcdonaldcm7/alx-system_engineering-devops/0x02-shell_redirections/README.md

   5-firstlines: This script displays the first 10 lines of "/etc/passwd"

   6-third_line: This script displays the third line of the file iacta.

+  8-cwd_state: This script writes into the file ls_cwd_content the result of the command ls -la.